Country Music Hall of Fame and Museum

 Moving Image Collection: This collection is comprised of more than 23,000 moving images.
 Each of these displays a different point in musical history and features videos in DVD, early video, and seven other formats.

 Bob Pinson Recorded Sound Collection: This collection features 200,000 different discs and recorded cylinders.
-It also houses 98% of all the country music made before World War 2.
+It also houses 98% of all the the genre made before World War 2.

-Oral History Collection: This collection features more than 600 different interviews giving unique insight into country music's most notable performers.
+Oral History Collection: This collection features more than 600 different interviews giving unique insight into this genre's most notable performers.

-Photograph Collection: Here, guests will be able to enjoy a vast array of images all part of country music history.
+Photograph Collection: Here, guests will be able to enjoy a vast array of images all part of entertainment history.
 There are photos in this collection that date all the way back to the 1920s until modern folk music.

 ObjectsCollection: Memorabilia and artifacts await at this collection.
-Guests will be able to get an up-close look at costumes, instruments, and even cars from a variety of country music stars.
+Guests will be able to get an up-close look at costumes, instruments, and even cars from a variety of stars.

-- Approximately how long could a customer plan to spend at Country Music Hall of Fame and Museum?
+- Approximately how long could a customer plan to spend here?

 Guests spend about 2 hours here.